-If you or your partner become pregnant during the study or within 28 days after your last dose of study drug, please:
+If your partner becomes pregnant during the study or within 28 days after your last dose of study drug, please:

-- Tell the study investigator right away - Tell the health care provider(s) who will be taking care of you or your partner during the pregnancy that you took part in this study
+- Tell the study investigator right away - Tell the health care provider(s) who will be taking care of your partner during the pregnancy that you took part in this study

-The study investigator will ask if you/your partner or your/her health care provider(s) are willing to provide updates on the progress of the pregnancy and its outcome.
+The study investigator will ask if your partner or her health care provider(s) are willing to provide updates on the progress of the pregnancy and its outcome.
 This information will be collected for safety monitoring follow-up.